This post may contain affiliate links, from which we earn an income.

 If you do decide to visit the museum, you’ll probably want a guide as there is little information in English, and go with the knowledge that this museum celebrates Stalin and paints a somewhat rosy picture!

 Nestled amongst the densely wooded hills of the Borjomi gorge and famous for its salty and fizzy mineral water, Borjomi is a pretty resort town popular with Georgian and Russian tourists, and hikers visiting Borjomi-Kharagauli National Park.
-Borjomi was developed as a spa resort in the 19th-century by Count Vorontsov, the then Governor of Georgia, apparently after the army discovered the mineral spring in 1810.
+Borjomi was developed as a spa resort in the 19th century by Count Vorontsov, the then Governor of Georgia, apparently, after the army discovered the mineral spring in 1810.

 Today the town of Borjomi straddles the Mtkvari river, with the town to the north and the resort on the south bank.
 Prominent is the Borjomi Central Park, which includes the source of the sulphur mineral spring, wonderful warm thermal baths, tranquil gardens, low-key fairground-type attractions and the Borjomi cable car, which has beautiful views over the town and gorge.

-Borjomi is also the start point for one of Georgia’s most scenic railway journeys on the Kukushka train.
+Borjomi is also the starting point for one of Georgia’s most scenic railway journeys on the Kukushka train.
 This 37km narrow gauge railway connects Borjomi with the mountain resort of Bakuriani and famously crosses the Tsemistskali River on the Eiffel Bridge, built by the Alexandre Gustave Eiffel in 1902.
 The journey takes around 2.5 hours, with spectacular scenery as your companion the whole way!

 Located high on a hill overlooking the town, the Rabati castle complex in Akhaltsikhe is a vast medieval fortress built in the 9th century.
 This huge complex is home to a smaller castle, two churches, an 18th-century palace, a mosque and numerous courtyards, fountains, watch towers and living areas.
 There is also a modern spa hotel, restaurant, visitor center, open area theater and a history museum.